 Footnotes

 Institutional review board statement: The study was reviewed and approved by the JR Hiroshima Hospital Institutional Review Board, No. 2023-11.

+Informed consent statement: Patients were not required to give informed consent to the study because the analysis used anonymous clinical data that were obtained after each patient agreed to treatment by written consent.

 Conflict-of-interest statement: Hiroki Teragawa, Yuko Uchimura and Chikage Oshita have no Conflict-of-interest statement regarding the present manuscript.